toastyy-1/ACE/readme.md

 | `time_step` | `0.01` | integration step in seconds, and therefore the `fc_update` period |
 | `step_delay` | `0.001` | real life sleep between steps, purely to slow the sim down for viewing |
 | `rockets` | — | list, one entry per vehicle.
 All of them fly simultaneously and independently using the designated FC |

+Note that while there might be multiple vehicles, the FC is the same for all of them.

 ### Per rocket